Ohio Rep. Tim Ryan throws his name into growing 2020 field

 Rep. Tim Ryan, D-Ohio, announced on Thursday that he is running for president — the newest name in a still-growing 2020 field of Democratic candidates that boasts more than a baker's dozen.

-Ryan, who made the announcement on the web as he was appearing on ABC's daytime talk show "The View," will hold an official campaign kickoff rally with local union leaders in Youngstown, Ohio, on Saturday afternoon, his campaign said — a celebration of his longstanding ties with the working class community and an indication of the kind of labor-friendly campaign he plans to wage.
+Ryan, who made the announcement on the web just before appeared on ABC's daytime talk show "The View" to discuss his candidacy, will hold an official campaign kickoff rally with local union leaders in Youngstown, Ohio, on Saturday afternoon, his campaign said — a celebration of his longstanding ties with the working class community and an indication of the kind of labor-friendly campaign he plans to wage.

+In a statement that bemoaned the impact of globalization and technology on the working class, Ryan, a political centrist, said he was committed to uniting the country and invigorating the economy "with a renewed respect for the dignity of work."

+"I’m running for president because we have a real shot at uniting again — to restore the dignity of work and the feasibility of the American Dream," he sad in the statement.
+"We have a chance to once again unite this country under our core principles and ideals."

 Ryan has made several trips to the early voting states of New Hampshire and Iowa already, but he will launch his official campaign trail tour in the Hawkeye State on Sunday.